paulcodrpub/tool-script/lb.md

 If a file such as 2019-02-10.md exists already and you run `lb.sh` on 2019-02-10, the initial date (# 2019-02-10 01hr Sunday) will not inserted into the top of the file.

 # Specific things to look for
-When lb.sh is executed the twice or more between say 11:00 and 11:59, it will insert hour marker only once.
+- When lb.sh is executed twice or more between say 11:00 and 11:59, it will insert hour marker only once (ex: # 2019-02-10 02hr).
 I chose this option to avoid unnecessary timestamps.
-On a Mac, the script will save the files in ~/Documents/logbook/.
+- On a Mac, the script will save the files in ~/Documents/logbook/.
 On Linux, it will save the files in ~/logbook/.
-The script should be kept in  `~/bin/lb.sh`.
+- The script should be kept in  `~/bin/lb.sh`.
 That way, you can run `lb.sh` from any directory simply by typing `lb.sh`

 # How to run it